Skip to content

 Project Details

-Native species planted in diversified agroforestry plots, including native trees, bee-attracting shrubs and medicinal herbs.
+Native species planted in forest regeneration and agroforestry plots, including native trees, bee-attracting shrubs and medicinal herbs.

 Targeted SDGs